Coupling couples with copulas: analysis of assortative matching on risk attitude: Introduction

 Empirical and experimental evidence that is currently available is broadly favourable to PAM. \cite{Bacon-etal-2014} used repeated data on married couples within the German Socio-Economic Panel to investigate spousal correlation in risk attitude.
 They applied the bivariate panel ordered probit model to the self-reported risk attitude data from this source.
 They found that the individual-specific effects (in the risk attitude equation) for the two members of a married couple, are positively correlated, and this was interpreted as evidence of PAM.
 Evidence of PAM has also been found in factors that are known to determine risk attitude, for example education, wages and wealth \citep{becker1974,lam1988,Charles&Hurst2003}, and also in factors relating to non-financial risk-taking such as smoking \citep{Clark2006}. \cite{DiCagno-etal-2012} carry out experiments in which agents allocate their wealth among risky lotteries and share winnings with their partners according to pre-committed rules.
 Again, evidence of PAM is found: agents tend to choose partners with similar risk attitude to themselves.

 Clearly this body of empirical evidence has important implications for the validity of each of the various assortative matching theories cited above.
 Given this, it is imperative that the econometric approaches used to establish such evidence are valid, and sufficiently flexible to detect whatever patterns of assortative matching exist within the data.
 With this in mind, in this paper we delve deeper into the investigation of assortative mating on risk attitude, by applying the copula approach.
 The main advantage of the copula approach is that it can allow a wide range of flexible tail dependence and asymmetry between the two variables (here male's and female's risk attitude) under investigation.
-For example, could it be that PAM exists and is stronger in the tails than in the centre of the distribution?
-That is, could it be that risk seekers and risk avoiders are particularly keen to match with similarly minded individuals, while risk-neutral individuals are less discerning in their choice?
-Or, could it be that PAM is stronger in one tail than in the other?
-That is, could it be that, as suggested by \cite{Li-etal-2016}, risk-seeking individuals, with their higher endowments of risky assets, are keen to match with other risk-seeking individuals, but risk-averse individuals have less reason to care about the risk-attitude of their partners?
-It is these sorts of patterns of dependence that the copula approach is able to capture via the concepts of upper and lower tail dependence \citep{joe93}, i.e. dependence among extreme values.
-Importantly, the richness of the dependence structure is introduced without the requirement of estimation of additional parameters.
-Note that existing approaches used to investigate assortative matching, such as, the random effects models used by \cite{Clark2006,Bacon-etal-2014}, are based on the normality assumption, and, although mathematically convenient, are constrained to tail independence.